FAQs

 What do we do for the first dance at our wedding?

-There is a variety of approaches to the first dance.
-It could be a couple dance initially featuring the bride and groom, or you could go straight into the ceilidh.
-Whichever way you choose, probably after discussion with the caller, they will soon have everybody involved.
+Couples take a variety of approaches to the first dance.
+It can begin with a traditional couple's dance featuring the newlyweds, or you can dive straight into the full ceilidh.
+Whichever option you choose, our caller can discuss it with you beforehand and will make sure everybody gets involved right away.

 What dances do you use?

-Our callers are very experienced and have a wide variety of dances.
-We tend to start with the easier ones then see how it goes!
-Some our favourites are Strip The Willow, Gay Gordons, Dashing White Sergeant, St Bernard's, Lovers' Knot, Kennet's Jig, Lucky Sevens, Norfolk Long Dance, Circle Schottische, Daniel's Delight, Circassian Circle, Virginia Reel, Boston Tea Party, Military 2 Step, Waves Of Tory, Rosa, Circle Waltz, Thady You Gander, Clopton Bridge, Siege Of Ennis, The Yarmouth Long Dance, Nine Pins, The Silly Threesome, Bladon Races, Goathland Square Eights, The Witches' Reel and The Country Bumpkin.
+Our callers are highly experienced and draw from a wide repertoire of dances.
+We tend to kick off the night with easier dances and see how the floor gets on!
+Some of our favorites include: Strip the Willow, Gay Gordons, Dashing White Sergeant, St. Bernard's Waltz, Lovers' Knot, Kennet's Jig, Lucky Sevens, Norfolk Long Dance, Circle Schottische, Daniel's Delight, Circassian Circle, Virginia Reel, Boston Tea Party, Military Two-Step, Waves of Tory, Rosa, Circle Waltz, Thady You Gander, Clopton Bridge, Siege of Ennis, The Yarmouth Long Dance, Nine Pins, The Silly Threesome, Blaydon Races, Goathland Square Eights, The Witches' Reel, and The Country Bumpkin.

 Do ceilidhs work outside?

-Yes, they can work.
-You can dance on level grass, but a hard floor is preferable.
-For outdoor events we require a covered area, large enough to contain the band, their instruments and their electrical equipment.
-A small marquee or gazebo with (only) the front open is ideal.
+Yes, they can work well.
+While dancing on level grass is possible, a solid, flat floor or decking is highly preferable.
+For outdoor bookings, we do require a covered, weather-proof area large enough to shelter the band, their instruments, and all electrical gear.
+A small marquee or a gazebo with only the front side open is perfect.

 Should we provide refreshments for the band?

-The band really appreciates something to eat during the break, and ideally some drinks.
-If you're happy to provide alcohol then a few bottles of real ale should help to oil the instruments.
+The band always appreciates a light meal or buffet options during the break, along with some soft drinks.
+If you are happy to provide alcohol, a few bottles of real ale always help to 'oil the instruments' perfectly!